Reviews12 min read

 What Is Kinsta?

-Kinsta launched back in 2013 with one very specific mission: build the best managed WordPress hosting platform on the market, full stop.
+Kinsta launched back in 2013 with one very specific mission: build the best managed WordPress hosting on the market.
+Period.
 They didn't try to be everything to everyone.
-No shared hosting plans, no cheap entry-level tiers with a zillion sites crammed onto one server.
+You won't find cheap shared hosting plans or budget entry-level tiers crammed with thousands of other sites.

 Instead, they built their entire infrastructure on Google Cloud Platform — specifically Google's premium network tier, which routes traffic through Google's own fiber network rather than the public internet.
-That's a meaningful difference you actually feel in performance benchmarks.
+It's a different beast altogether, and you actually notice it when you look at your performance numbers.

-By 2026, Kinsta has grown into one of the most recognizable names in the managed WordPress space, hosting over 120,000 WordPress sites across more than 37 global data center locations.
-They also expanded beyond WordPress hosting a few years back — they now offer application hosting and database hosting too, which makes them interesting for developer-heavy teams.
-(Honestly, the application hosting side feels like a work in progress compared to their WordPress offering, but more on that later.)
-WordPress hosting is still their bread and butter, and it's what I'm focusing on here.
+By 2026, Kinsta has become one of the most recognizable names in managed WordPress, hosting over 120,000 WordPress sites across more than 37 global data centers.
+They've expanded beyond WordPress too — they now offer application hosting and database hosting for developer-heavy teams.
+And while the application hosting side still feels like it's finding its feet compared to their core WordPress product, the fundamentals are solid.
+WordPress is still where they shine brightest.

 8-chapter comprehensive budgeting guide with 3 interactive calculators.
 Stop living paycheck to paycheck.